John Giannini: Rowan

 Giannini's first head coaching job came at Rowan University, a Division III school, when he was hired as the men's coach in 1989.
-His 1992–93 team, led by Terrence Stewart, went to the Final Four.
-Two years later, Giannini's team was the favorite to win the national championship, but again lost in the final four.
-The following season, Giannini gambled in accepting two Division 1 transfers, a Division 2 transfer and added them to a team centered around Stewart.
-After a slow start to the season, Rowan caught fire and defeated Hope College to win the 1996 national championship.
+Giannini totaled a 168–38 record in seven seasons at Rowan, which included five NCAA Tournament appearances and three Final Four berths.
+The 1995-96 squad reached the pinnacle, going 28-4 and captured the 1996 Division III national title, the only one in the program's history.
+Following that season, Giannini owned the highest winning percentage (.814) in the nation among all active NCAA coaches.

+In 2004, Giannini was inducted into the Rowan University-Glassboro State College Hall of Fame while his 1996 national champion team was inducted into the Hall of Fame in 2019.

 Maine

 Following Rowan's championship season, Giannini accepted the head coaching position at the University of Maine, a position he held for eight years.
 His Maine teams made five trips to the America East Conference semi-finals or better, and made appearances in the conference championship game two of Giannini's last three seasons.
 Giannini's two 20-win seasons are the only two on record in program history, and his .530 winning percentage is the highest in school history.